merledu/BURQ-IDE/README.md

 # BURQ-IDE
 This Repository Contains Source Code for the Burq-ide project

+First the libs
+pip3 install -r requirements.txt in the newui folder

 # UPDATE TO THE TERMINAL Widget
 The rxvt-unicode terminal has been removed from the project because of its rescaling issue and is replaced by QTermWidget But in order to use it some libraries and pre-compilation is required.